 Typical castle defenses or tactics used to defend an important town or city would usually consist of methods such as moats, drawbridges, arrow slits, wolf pits, or entire pieces of architecture designed in a fashion to gain advantage against attackers.
 But the one that intrigues me the most and seems most viable for my design is "Murder Holes".

-"murder hole or "meurtrière" is a hole in the ceiling of a gateway or passageway in a fortification through which the defenders could fire, throw or pour harmful substances or objects, such as rocks, arrows, scalding water, hot sand, quicklime, tar, or boiling oil, down on attackers." http://en.wikipedia.org/wiki/Murder-hole
+"A murder hole or "meurtrière" is a hole in the ceiling of a gateway or passageway in a fortification through which the defenders could fire, throw or pour harmful substances or objects, such as rocks, arrows, scalding water, hot sand, quicklime, tar, or boiling oil, down on attackers." http://en.wikipedia.org/wiki/Murder-hole

 There are different types of murder holes however and the one I wish to use as reference and follow closely will obviously affect the orientation and pose of my gargoyle.
 The two main types I have come across are ones situated directly in front of a portcullis or worked into the ceiling of a castle gatehouse.